muazkashif/Mini-Amazon/README.md

 ## Installing the Project

 1. Fork this repo by clicking the small 'Fork' button at the very top right on Gitlab.
-2. In your newly forked repo, find the blue "Clone" button.
+2. In the newly forked repo, find the blue "Clone" button.
    Copy the "Clone with SSH" text.
    In your terminal on the VM, you can now issue the command `git clone THE_TEXT_YOU_JUST_COPIED`.
    Make sure to replace 'THE_TEXT_YOU_JUST_COPIED' with the "Clone with SSH" text.